Khushisidanaa/team-management-webapp/README.md

 # Team Management Application

 A team management application built using React, Tailwind CSS, Node.js, Express.js, GraphQL, and MongoDB.
 The aim of the application is to optimize collaboration and workflow within a team project.
 As the team leader, you can create project teams and add team members.
 Each team member can add their work tasks and update the status of their tasks.
-All data is stored and managed in MongoDB.
+All data is stored and managed in MongoDB .

 ## Demo